islandora-interest-groups/Islandora-DevOps-Interest-Group/README.md

  to explore ways of increasing scalability of the various components of the Islandora stack
   * create/Maintain a version matrix
   * consult with the CLAW project as needed
-* The interest group will meet once a month virtually (eg. via Skype).
+* The interest group will meet once a month virtually (eg. via Google Hangouts).
 A call for agenda items will be posted to the Islandora Google Group 1 week prior to the meeting.
 The convenors will appoint a note taker for the meeting and meeting notes will be made available at some url.
 * The convenors will produce a report to be submitted to the Islandora Roadmap Committee following the IDOIG’s meeting.

 ## Links